jetsonhacks/rootOnNVMe/README.md

 These scripts install a service which runs at startup to point the rootfs to a SSD installed on /dev/nvme0 (the M.2 Key M slot).

-This is taken from the NVIDIAS Jetson AGX Xavier forum https://forums.developer.nvidia.com/t/how-to-boot-from-nvme-ssd/65147/22, written by user crazy_yorik (https://forums.developer.nvidia.com/u/crazy_yorick).
+This is taken from the NVIDIA Jetson AGX Xavier forum https://forums.developer.nvidia.com/t/how-to-boot-from-nvme-ssd/65147/22, written by user crazy_yorik (https://forums.developer.nvidia.com/u/crazy_yorick).
 Thank you crazy_yorik!

 This procedure should be done on a fresh install of the SD card using JetPack 4.3+.
 Install the SSD into the M.2 Key M slot of the Jetson, and format it gpt, ext4, and setup a partition (p1).
 The AGX Xavier uses eMMC, the Xavier NX uses a SD card in the boot sequence.